ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 # The Problem with Firewalls

-Computers in today's Internet can be divided into two groups, public and non-public computers, i.e. those that you can dial and those that you can not.
+Computers in today's Internet can be divided into two groups, public and non-public computers, i.e. those that you can dial and those that you cannot.
 Public computers can dial public computers.
 Non-public computers can dial public computers.
 But public computers cannot dial non-public computers, nor can non-public computers dial other non-public computers.

 Note that we are focusing on overcoming firewalls today and ignore [NATs](https://docs.ipfs.io/concepts/glossary#nat) for now.
 The process described in this blog post (hole punching in libp2p) enables overcoming both.
 For the sake of simplicity this post focuses on firewalls and won't talk about NAT.
 In addition it assumes worst case scenario where neither of two peers is able to leverage [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or set up manual port forwarding.